eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 		* .subckt [name] [node]*
 		* + [params: [param_name]=[param_value]]
 		* .ends
-+ Global parameters can be defined using the ".GLOBAL_PARAM" statement [Keiter2022a, from Chapter 2 Netlist Reference: \S 2.1 Netlist Commands: \S 2.1.12 .GLOBAL_PARAM (Global parameter), pp. 43-44].
++ Global parameters can be defined using the ".GLOBAL_PARAM" statement [Keiter2022a, from Chapter 2 Netlist Reference: \S2.1 Netlist Commands: \S2.1.12 .GLOBAL_PARAM (Global parameter), pp. 43-44].
 	- "Reserved words that [cannot] be used as names for parameters":
 		* Time
 		* Freq